 Figure 9

-Contour Plot of Loss Cost for a Category 1 Hurricane
+Contour Plot of Hurricane Loss Cost for a Category 1 Hurricane

 Figure 10

-Contour Plot of Loss Cost for a Category 3 Hurricane
+Contour Plot of Hurricane Loss Cost for a Category 3 Hurricane

 Figure 11

-Contour Plot of Loss Cost for a Category 5 Hurricane
+Contour Plot of Hurricane Loss Cost for a Category 5 Hurricane

-Uncertainty and Sensitivity Analysis for Loss Costs
+Uncertainty and Sensitivity Analysis for Hurricane Loss Costs

-The modeling organization shall perform uncertainty and sensitivity analyses for expected loss costs as outlined below.
-The Professional Team will perform uncertainty and sensitivity analyses based on the modeling organization’s expected loss cost calculations as part of its preparation prior to reviewing the modeling organization’s internal uncertainty and sensitivity analyses (using the model’s actual vulnerability functions) during the on-site reviews.
-The modeling organization shall present to the Professional Team during the on-site review their uncertainty and sensitivity analyses using the model’s vulnerability functions.
+The modeling organization shall perform uncertainty and sensitivity analyses for expected hurricane loss costs as outlined below.
+The Professional Team will perform uncertainty and sensitivity analyses based on the modeling organization’s expected hurricane loss cost calculations as part of its preparation prior to reviewing the modeling organization’s internal uncertainty and sensitivity analyses (using the hurricane model’s actual hurricane vulnerability functions) during the on-site reviews.
+The modeling organization shall present to the Professional Team during the on-site review their uncertainty and sensitivity analyses using the hurricane model’s hurricane vulnerability functions.

-Sensitivity analyses will be based on standardized regression coefficients (SRC) for each model input variable in the Excel input file.
+Sensitivity analyses will be based on standardized regression coefficients (SRC) for each hurricane model input variable in the Excel input file.
 The calculation of the SRCs is explained on page 22 of the Professional Team Demonstration Uncertainty/Sensitivity Analysis by R.L.
 Iman, M.E.
 Johnson, and T.A.
 Schroeder, September 2001, available at www.sbafla.com/method/portals/methodology/CommissionInquiries/UA-SA%20Demo.pdf.

-Loss costs used in these sensitivity analyses were based on the Professional Team’s surrogate vulnerability function.
-If the SRC is positive for a given model input variable, then loss costs increase as the variable increases while negative SRC values indicate that loss costs decrease as the variable increases.
+Hurricane loss costs used in these sensitivity analyses were based on the Professional Team’s surrogate hurricane vulnerability function.
+If the SRC is positive for a given hurricane model input variable, then hurricane loss costs increase as the variable increases while negative SRC values indicate that hurricane loss costs decrease as the variable increases.
 The SRCs in these sensitivity analyses are summarized, as follows: